 Over the last decade, California adopted a range of landmark reforms to hold schools — and students — accountable for improving academic performance.
 These included administering new standardized tests aligned with the Common Core and the Next Generation Science Standards, requiring schools to draw up a Local Control and Accountability Plan, setting new priorities for measuring success and creating the California School Dashboard.
-But the the coronavirus pandemic has upended this painstakingly instituted accountability system.
-The following Quick Guide outlines where things stand in California.
-For other EdSource Quick Guides, including our most recent on “Grading Students During a Pandemic,” go here.
+But the coronavirus pandemic has upended this painstakingly instituted accountability system.
+This guide outlines where things stand in California.
+Find more EdSource Quick Guides here.

 Q: Will California schools be required to administer annual state standardized tests?

-A: No. On March 18, Gov. Gavin Newsom signed an emergency order suspending standardized testing, meaning students in grades three to eight and 11 will not be required to take Smarter Balanced tests in math and English language arts, the California Science Test or the English Language Proficiency Assessments for California (ELPAC) for English learners this school year.
-These are tests that districts have been required to administer each spring.
+A: Gov. Gavin Newsom signed a March 18 emergency order suspending standardized testing for 2019-20, meaning students in grades three to eight and 11 were not required to take Smarter Balanced tests in math and English language arts, the California Science Test or the English Language Proficiency Assessments for California (ELPAC) for English learners this spring.
 On March 27, the U.S. Department of Education gave the state temporary approval to waive standardized testing for this school year.
 It remains to be seen whether testing will also be suspended for 2020-21.
 The California Department of Education is regularly updating its Frequently Asked Questions webpage related to assessment.

 Q: Will English learners’ language skills still be assessed, and how will districts determine students’ eligibility to be reclassified as English-proficient?

-Emergency legislation signed by Gov. Newsom in March 2020 (Senate Bill 117) offers school districts a 45-day extension for administration of the Initial ELPAC — which is the first version of the English language fluency test students take when they initially enroll in a California school.
+Emergency legislation signed by Gov. Newsom in March 2020 (Senate Bill 117) offered school districts a 45-day extension for administration of the Initial ELPAC — which is the first version of the English language fluency test students take when they initially enroll in a California school.
 This typically happens in the fall but also applies to students who enroll mid-year.
-While districts must normally administer the test within 30 days of a student’s enrollment, they now have a total of 75 days.
-This gives districts more time to assess students who enrolled shortly before school closures began, and who may be English learners.
-The 45-day extension expires at the end of the 2019-20 school year.
-Students who have still not taken the initial assessment by the end of 2019-20 will be assessed when they return to school in 2020-21.
+While districts must normally administer the test within 30 days of a student’s enrollment, they were given a total of 75 days for 2019-20.
+This gave districts more time to assess students who enrolled shortly before school closures began.
+The 45-day extension expired at the end of the 2019-20 school year.
+Students who had still not taken the initial assessment by the end of 2019-20 will be assessed when they return to school in 2020-21.

 Q: Are districts still required to adopt a Local Control and Accountability Plan (LCAP) for 2020-21?

-In the meantime, districts will still have to report their spending plans when they adopt their budgets by July 1, 2020.
-The Governor’s emergency order requires Local Education Agencies (LEAs) to adopt a written report to the community explaining changes they have made in response to school closures prompted by the COVID-19 emergency and how students and families have been impacted.
-This must include a description of how they are meeting the needs of low-income students, English learners and students in foster care.
+First, each district, county offices of education and charter school was required to adopt, by July 1, a “Covid-19 Written Report” to the community explaining changes they made in response to school closures prompted by the Covid-19 emergency and how students and families have been impacted.
+These reports were to include a description of how schools and districts have been meeting the needs of low-income students, English learners and students in foster care.

-Despite the changes to the accountability plan’s template and process for 2019-20 and 2020-21, Local Control Funding Formula spending requirements still apply.
-Importantly, districts will still receive supplemental and concentration grant funds as they have in the past, and they will still be required to spend those funds to support the needs of low-income students, English learners, and foster and homeless youth.
+Despite the changes to the LCAP timeline, Local Control Funding Formula spending requirements still apply.
+Importantly, districts continue to receive supplemental and concentration grant funds as they have in the past, and they are still required to spend those funds to support the needs of low-income students, English learners, and foster and homeless youth.

 Q: Are California schools and districts still required to convene School Site Councils and other school committees like English Learner Advisory Committees?

-A: At this point, requirements for school site councils have not changed.
-However, a March 12 emergency order signed by Governor Newsom authorized local governments to hold public meetings via teleconference rather than in person.
+A: Yes, but they may meet virtually.
+A March 12 emergency order signed by Governor Newsom authorized local governments to hold public meetings via teleconference rather than in person.
 This flexibility extends to school site councils and English learner advisory committees that meet under California’s Greene Act, which is a set of rules that ensure that school and district site council and English learner committee meetings are open.